vrajasekhar123/openstack-mitaka-ansible/README.md

 All 2 VMs should communicate with each other and with ansible node.

 #How to use :-
 .
+Clone the blove code.
+  git clone
-Copy the attached tar file to any of the location.
+.
+Copy the downloaded code to any of the location.
 Suppose, /usr/local/

 .
 Untar the file.

    cd /usr/local/

-   tar -xvf openstack-mitaka01.tar
+   tar -xvf openstack-mitaka-ansible-master.zip

 .
-Goto /usr/local/openstack-mitaka01/
+Goto /usr/local/openstack-mitaka-ansible-master/

-   cd /usr/local/openstack-mitaka01/
+   cd /usr/local/openstack-mitaka-master/

 .
 And edit the below two file.